-What is a lab?
-A lab is a seminar-like environment where participants learn through teaching and discussion about a variety of topics.
-Our first day of labs is Saturday, November 4 from 10 am-2 pm.
-Lunch and childcare is provided.
+Our next day of labs will be Saturday, April 21st from 9 am-2 pm.
+Light continental breakfast and childcare is provided.
 Please sign up here.
 You may only sign up for one lab.
-If you need childcare, please RSVP by October 28.
-If you do not need childcare, the RSVP deadline is October 30.
-The limit is 40 adults.
+If you need childcare, please RSVP by April 14th.
+If you do not need childcare, the RSVP deadline is April 16th.
+The limit is 50 adults.